tbrowder/Draw2D-Furniture/README.md

   * Run the executable `draw2d` with the input file to produce two pdf files, each of one or more pages:

-    1. `furniture-list.pdf` - A list of the rooms and furniture with each furniture item's unique reference number, description, and its dimensions
+    1. `BASENAME-furniture-list.pdf` - A list of the rooms and furniture with each furniture item's unique reference number, description, and its dimensions

-    2. `furniture-drawings.pdf` - A series of scaled drawings of each furniture item suitible for cutting out and placing on a blueprint to plan furniture arrangements
+    2. `BASENAME-furniture-drawings.pdf` - A series of scaled drawings of each furniture item suitible for cutting out and placing on a blueprint to plan furniture arrangements

-Note the default output file names can be specified in the input data file.
+Note the BASENAME and default output file names can be specified in the input data file.

 See the example input file in the test directory (`t/data/furniture-input.txt`).